apaeffgen/PanConvert/docs/User_Guide/Basic_Usage.md

 ## Two Versions of the GUI

-* You can select the Gui-Style in the Preferences
+* You can select the GUI style in the Preferences (New or Legacy).
-* The Gui`s have a standard, manual and batch conversion mode
+* Both GUI styles have standard, manual, and batch conversion modes.
-* By switching the standard / manual mode in the new Gui-Style, you do not need to check / uncheck the standard checkbox
+* By switching between standard and manual mode in the new GUI style, you do not need to check/uncheck the standard checkbox.

+### GUI Styles

+* **New GUI (default):** Modern interface with integrated panels.
+Recommended.
+* **Legacy GUI:** Classic interface.
+Available for users who prefer the original layout.

 ## Errors and Information
 * All Errors are written to a log window